xwingai/landing/README.md

 ## Production

 Run `yarn run build` to process, purge, and minimize the CSS for production.
 You can then copy the contents of `dist/` wherever you want to deploy the site.

+## Template

+This project was indirectly forked from tailwindtoolbox's [Landing Page](https://github.com/tailwindtoolbox/Landing-Page) template which is released under the MIT license.